 - Engine won’t crank over – Too much oil inside the engine prevents the crankshaft from moving.
 This often convinces operators they have a flat battery (key start) or pull cord issue.

-- Oil leaks – Excessive oil causes excessive crankcase pressure – this often results in oil leaking from cranks seals and pan gaskets.
+- Oil leaks – Excessive oil causes excessive crankcase pressure – which often results in oil leaking from cranks seals and pan gaskets.

 - Spark plug fouling – Oil that enters the combustion chamber will foul the spark plug and cause misfiring.